[00:01:45] Podcast Sponsors

 Nick: Absolutely.
 I feel like this would combine very well with coffee.

-Ben: Ashwagandha is also good for drive, I've found, or sexual stamina.
+Ben: Ashwagandha is also good for libido, I've found, or sexual stamina.

 Nick: That's great to know.
 This is a newer tincture for us.
 And so, I haven't complete it–